Zilliqa/apidocs/source/index.html.md

 }
 ```

-*Note: If the transaction had an data field or code field or exceptions field, it will be displayed*
+*Note: If the transaction had data, code, or exceptions fields, those fields will be displayed*

 ```json
 {